Tamagawa Products for Elliptic Curves Over Number Fields: Introduction

 where $M_K$ contains all Archimedean and non-Archimedean places on $K.$ To count the number of $E/K$ with height $\leq X$, we introduce: Similarly, to count the number of $E/K$ with Tamagawa product $m$ and height $\leq X$, we define

 We now formally define the proportion of elliptic curves $E(a_4, a_6)$ with Tamagawa number $m$ to be

-We compute the global statistic $P_{\Tam}(K;m)$ by computing the local statistics of Tamagawa numbers at each $\mathfrak{p}.$ Namely, we let $\delta_{K,\pp}(c)$ be the local proportion of elliptic curves with Tamagawa number $c$ at $\mathfrak{p}$ when the elliptic curves are ordered by height.
-Using $\delta_{K,\pp}(c)$, we define an analogue of the $L-$function as presented in \cite{og}.
+We compute the global statistic $P_{\Tam}(K,m)$ by computing the local statistics of Tamagawa numbers at each $\mathfrak{p}.$ Namely, we let $\delta_{K,\pp}(c)$ be the local proportion of elliptic curves with Tamagawa number $c$ at $\mathfrak{p}$ when the elliptic curves are ordered by height.
+The exact values of $\delta_{K,\pp}(c)$ are given in Propositions \ref{p=5_total}, \ref{p=3_total}, and \ref{p=2_total}.
+Using $\delta_{K,\pp}(c)$, we define an analogue of the $L-$function as presented in \cite{og}:

+\begin{remark} All of the counts in this paper assume that the elliptic curves are ordered by height.
+But the congruence conditions are over bounded powers of $\pi$ which are pairwise relatively prime for different prime ideals, so we can compute the $L$-series as the product above. \end{remark}